Non-Resident Individual for AY 2025-26

 Tax Slabs for AY 2025-26***

 - The Finance Act 2024 has amended the provisions of Section 115BAC w.e.f AY 2024-25 to make new tax regime the default tax regime for the assessee being an Individual, HUF, AOP (not being co-operative societies), BOI or Artificial Juridical Person.
-However, the eligible taxpayers have the option to opt out of new tax regime and choose to be taxed under old tax regime.
+However, the eligible taxpayers have the option to opt out of defaut tax regime and choose to be taxed under old tax regime.
 The old tax regime refers to the system of income tax calculation and slabs that existed before the introduction of the new tax regime.
 In the old tax regime, taxpayers have the option to claim various tax deductions and exemptions.

 - Tax rates for Non Resident Individual are as under: